JetBrains/guide/site/django/tutorials/django-aws/sentry-integration/index.md

 ## Project Setup

 Make sure to create an account in Sentry, it's pretty straight forward.
 I already have an account, so I will proceed with the login.

 ![sentry_login](./steps/step1.png)

-Ok, we have reached the dashboard, I will now click on **Create Project**.
+Ok, we have reached the dashboard, I will now click **Create Project**.

 ![sentry_dashboard](./steps/step2.png)

-I will choose **Django**, as my platform.
+I will choose _Django_, as my platform.

 For the default alert settings, I am not going to modify my choice.
-Leave it as **“I’ll create my owner alerts later”**.
+Leave it as _“I’ll create my owner alerts later”_.
 You can come back anytime and modify it.

 ![sentry_project_creation](./steps/step3.png)

-My project name will be **Django**, and it will fall under the team **backend**.
+My project name will be _Django_, and it will fall under the team _backend_.
 You can assign developers to a particular team, so they can access this project.
-Everything looks good, I will click on **Create Project**.
+Everything looks good, I will click **Create Project**.

 ![sentry_project_team](./steps/step4.png)